 Maca

 There are several types of maca: black, red, and yellow.
-When discussing its benefits, we're referring to yellow maca.
-This variety is considered the most effective and contains more active ingredients than the others.
+When we talk about its benefits, we are referring to yellow maca.
+This variety is considered to be the most effective and contains more active ingredients than the others.

 History of Maca